oils-for-unix/blog-code/typescript/README.md

 - Inference of types from JSON-like object literals is fairly pleasant
   - reminds me of Zig's type inference of anonymous struct literals

+- Minor: 'export' makes code very noisy

+- Structural types, and a string '(' or 'Bool' or '+' as a type is very interesting

+- Dict punning {dict} is good
+  - Oils has it!

 ## Work Log